epfl-ada/ada-2023-project-vivalavada/README.md

 We extract the most popular beer style by quantity for each location by looking at the total number of ratings by year.
 We also put a threshold of 5 that needs to be satisfied for a location-style pair to be considered in this analysis.
 We will also look at the highest-rated beer style given where the number of beers for that style needs to cross a certain threshold.

 ##### *Question 2*:
+We extract the most popular (in quantity) beer production place (brewery location) for each location by looking at the total number of ratings.
+We also put a threshold of 5 that needs to be satisfied for a location-brewery location pair to be considered in this analysis.
+We look at each of the top style for each country, and then do groupings to see the distribution of different styles and how similar they are.
+We can also put it on an interactive heatmap to show differences for each region, and also so users can select year by year.

+#### *Question 3*
+We can run Ordinary Least Squares Linear Regression on our ratings to see which aspects are the most important factors for giving each aspect a weight in comparison to taste.
+We were also thinking about using decision trees to predict taste based on the scores that people put in for each of the various aspects and to predict consumption.
+We will then test our dataset on a different subset of data to measure the accuracy

+#### *Question 4*

+We first want to pair the most similar locations based on 3 of the 4 categories between the number of users divided by population, distance, language, and wealth.
+The result is that we get locations that could be relatively close in distance, have the same percentage of users who consume beer, and have similar levels of income.
+Then, we would sample half the matches with similar languages and look at their beer trends, and then sample half the matches with different matches and look at their beer trends.
+We can do t-tests of the data to see which factors between language, wealth, distance, and proportion of beer drinkers affect the trends the most, and if there is a correlation.